daviddennis02/my-app/README.md

 # my-app -- About
 A maven build app

-This is a CI/CD project on AWS using AWS DevOps tool like AWS CodeBuild and CodeDeploy to build a java application using maven as build tool.
+This is a CI/CD project on AWS using AWS DevOps tools 🧰 :  AWS CodeBuild and AWS CodeDeploy to build a java application using maven as build tool.
 The application is deployed using a specified deployment script.

 ## BuildSpec file